bcarun/madrascoder/tutorials/001-pragmatic-cucumber/04-implementing-create-resource.md

 ---
 layout: tutorial
 chapter: 2
-title: Implement BDD to Test a 'Create API' Use Case
+title: Use BDD to Create and Test an API
 description: >
   In this chapter let's apply 'Spreadsheet DataTable' pattern to test the API that is used to create a new employee in our HR Software.
-In this process, we will add few more maven dependencies to create the Employee API, create feature file, step definitions.
-We will be using RestAssured library to call the REST API from the step definition methods to test 'Create Employee API'.
+In this process, we will add few more maven dependencies to create and call the API.
+To be specific, we will use RestAssured library to call the REST API from the step definition methods.

 category: tutorial
 image: assets/media/tutorials/001-pragmatic-cucumber/chapter4/kyle-glenn-YkOQ4So1TXM-unsplash.jpg